The effects of division

 Otherwise, it must of course always be produced within the 16 months from the earliest priority (R53 (1) EPC), unless, in the meantime, the priority documents have been provided for the parent application: the EPO must then be informed (Directives A-IV 1.2.2).

-Section 5.2.
 Production of previous research

 However, if no previous research was available on the day of division, it will be necessary to respond to the notification according to the R70ter (1) CBE.

-Section 5.3.
-Reference to an earlier application
+Reference to a previous application

 Nevertheless, the copy of the previous application and its translation will not be produced because the EPO has access to it (Directives A-IV 1.3.1).

-Section 5.4.
 Request for grant

 The request for grant must explicitly state that the application constitutes a divisional application and indicate the number of the earlier application (R41 (2) (e) EPC).